BioEasy/EasyCodeML/README.md

 -----------------------------------------------------------------------------
 3. DATA PREPARATION
 -----------------------------------------------------------------------------
-### 3.1 Sequence File
-EasyCodeML fully supports PAML format (i.e., examples/example.nuc, Li et al, 2016), so PAML file does not require any modification. .

-### 3.2 Tree File
-Tree file must be in Newick format (i.e., examples/example.trees, Li et al, 2016).
-Note that taxon names with illegal characters (such as spaces, semicolons) are not allowed and the pairs of parentheses must be properly nested.
+EasyCoodeML required inputs for analysing selection are the aligned sequences in PAML format and a tree file in Newick format.

 -----------------------------------------------------------------------------
 4. ACKNOWLEDGMENTS
 -----------------------------------------------------------------------------
-We thank Mrs. Zhenxi Chen (Tropical crops genetic resources institute, CATAS), Han Li (Southwest University), Lin Zhang (Nanjing Normal University) for constructive feedback in the development of the program.
+We thank Mr Zhenxi Chen (Tropical Crops Genetic Resources Institute, Chinese Academy of Tropical Agricultural Sciences), Dr Han Li (Southwest University), and Dr Lin Zhang (Nanjing Normal University) for constructive feedback on EasyCodeML.
+We also thank Dr Qing Chen (Sichuan Agricultural University) for his helpful comments on the manuscript.

 -----------------------------------------------------------------------------
 5. REPORTING BUGS AND FEEDBACK